ACINQ/eclair/docs/release-notes/eclair-vnext.md

 This configuration section replaces the previous `eclair.on-chain-fees.target-blocks` section.

+### Managing Bitcoin Core wallet keys

+You can now use Eclair to manage the private keys for on-chain funds monitored by a Bitcoin Core watch-only wallet.

+See `docs/BitcoinCoreKeys.md` for more details.

 ### API changes

 - `bumpforceclose` can be used to make a force-close confirm faster, by spending the anchor output (#2743)